ggory15/HQP_DualArmMobile/README.md

 This code is based on https://github.com/stack-of-tasks/tsid.
 Based on this code, I rewrote the code in order to use in Windows and Linux with V-Rep.

-This code will be used by using
+This code consists of four types.

-V-Rep with 7-DoF arm (branch: fixed-robot)
+1) V-Rep with 7-DoF arm (branch: fixed-robot)

-V-Rep with mobile based with single arm (branch: MobileManipulator) V-Rep with dual arm mobile manipulator (branch: DualArmManipulator) in Windows.
+2) V-Rep with mobile based with single arm (branch: MobileManipulator)

+3) V-Rep with dual arm mobile manipulator (branch: DualArmManipulator) in Windows.

-V-Rep with dual arm mobile manipulator (branch: Ubuntu16.04) in Linux.
+4) V-Rep with dual arm mobile manipulator (branch: Ubuntu16.04) in Linux.

 You can find the controller for real-time in https://github.com/ggory15/HQP_Robostar.